nerves-project-attic/system_registry/README.md

 **Note:** If you're not using a processor (like the included `:config` or `:state`) your updates will be applied to the `local` fragment.
-To retrieve them you must pass the pid as the first argument to `match`.
+To retrieve them you must pass the pid as the first argument to `SystemRegistry.match/2`.

 When using the `global` storage fragment via `:state`, `:config` or a custom processor you may omit the pid.